zuozhenggh/learning-library/solutions-library/ebs-migrate/install/install.md

 ## Introduction

-This lab will walkthrough the downloading and privileges configuration of the Oracle E-Business Suite Cloud Backup Module.
+This lab will walkthrough the downloading and configuration of the Oracle E-Business Suite Cloud Backup Module.

 **Estimated Lab Time:** 10 minutes